-Oregon poet Tom Swearingen always takes an active part in Cowboy Poetry Week and this year he’ll be making appearances at the Tigard Public Library and the Wilsonville Public Library.
-Find the events on the April calendar.
+Oregon poet Tom Swearingen always takes an active part in Cowboy Poetry Week and this year he’ll be making appearances at the Oregon City Public Library, the East Portland Rotary Club, and the Canby Public Library.

 Each year, David L. Carlton, seventh-generation Floridian raised in the cattle industry, works with Florida officials for a Cabinet resolution from the Governor and Cabinet of the State of Florida for Cowboy Poetry Week.
 Here’s this year’s proclamation:

 It’s been said that a picture is worth a thousand words.
 We know many that are worthy of a poem or a song.
 In Art Spur, we invite poets and songwriters to let selections of Western art inspire their poetry and songs.

 Our 48th piece offered to “spur” the imagination is a special Cowboy Poetry Week Art Spur, a painting by artist Clara Smith, “Out to Pasture.”
 The painting is selected as the poster art for the 17th annual Cowboy Poetry Week.

 Submissions are welcome through April 12, 2018.
 Find more here.